Our Board of Directors

 Interested in learning more?
 Contact us.

-Charles Yu, Director
+Charles Yu, Treasurer

 Charles has been a volunteer with The Stop since he first moved to Toronto nearly a decade ago.
 Looking to find a sense of community Charles began volunteering every other Saturday at our year-round Farmers’ Market and most recently as a member of the Board’s Finance Committee.
 As the Manager of Corporate Development for Oliver & Bonacini Hospitality, Charles brings a wealth of strategic and analytical financial expertise to the Finance Committee and management team.
 Charles looks forward to joining the Board of Directors to ensure that The Stop continues to provide others with the same sense of community that it has given him.